adia-stansbury/EatingWell/README.md

 # EatingWell
-java application that creates a grocery list and nutritional report from meal plans
+Work in progress of a java application to create a grocery list and nutritional report from meal plans.